Nursing Burnout: What Is It And What To Do About It

 Many of us became nurses because we wanted to help others and connect with patients.
 But with long hours, understaffed units, and the high-stress situations we encounter on a daily basis, burnout may seem inevitable.

-According to the American Nurses Association’s Health Risk Appraisal, an overwhelming majority (82 percent) consider workplace stress to be the biggest issue affecting our health.
+According to our 2021 HealthyNurse Survey results, more than half of respondents (63 percent) consider workplace stress to be the biggest issue affecting our health.
 Plus, more than half of nurses regularly work 12-hour shifts.
 All of these factors can contribute to burnout.

 What is Burnout?